Here is one hand: Objections and replies

-Legacy
+Wittgenstein

 Appeals of this type are subsequently often called "Moorean facts".
 "A Moorean fact [is] one of those things that we know better than we know the premises of any philosophical argument to the contrary".

 Moore's claim to know such facts had "long interested" Ludwig Wittgenstein.
 His last writings in the six weeks before his death in 1951 were an attempt to respond comprehensively to Moore's argument, the fourth time in two years he had tried to do so.
 His notes from the four periods were collected and translated by his literary executors and published posthumously as On Certainty in 1969.